JWen00/UNSW/COMP2521/lect06.md

 Prims Algorithm - Consider available edges and chose the one with the lowest weight

+Final Notes:

-DFS && BFS
+* DFS && BFS
-DFS Uses a stack
+* DFS Uses a stack
-BFS Uses a queue
+* BFS Uses a queue